rydmike/flex_color_scheme/README.md

-An interesting and unique feature of FlexColorScheme is its capability to automatically create color schemes and resulting themes that blend in the primary color of into different surfaces.
-And to vary this blending depending on surface type and use different blend strengths.
-This feature is offered only via the factory constructors and their extension, not via the default `FlexColorscheme` constructor.
+An interesting and unique feature of FlexColorScheme is its capability to automatically create color schemes and resulting themes that blend in the primary color into different surfaces.
+You can also vary this blending depending on surface type and use different blend strengths.
+This feature is only available via the factory constructors and their `ThemeData`extensions, not via the default `FlexColorscheme` constructor.
+To use the surface blending features use the properties:

 * `surfaceMode` a [`FlexSurfaceMode`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSurfaceMode.html)
   enum value used to select the mode for blending in primary color into surface, background, scaffoldBackground and dialogBackground colors.
-* `blendLevel` when `surfaceMode` is defined, this sets the blend level strength used by the selected surface mode.
+* `blendLevel`, when `surfaceMode` is defined, this sets the blend level strength used by the selected surface mode.
    The blend level is the integer decimal value of the alpha value used in the alpha blend function.
 It mixes one color with another